reesevans/GCDProject/CodeBook.md

  Gyro_std_Y | standard deviation of gyrosope reading in Y direction.
  Gyro_std_Z | standard deviation of gyrosope reading in Z direction.

-Thus the priciple used in tidying the data is that the fundamental variables are subject, activity, sensor, direction, mean, and standard deviation.
+Thus, the priciple used in tidying the data is that the fundamental variables are subject, activity, sensor, direction, mean, and standard deviation.
+Note that each item in the table consists of sensor identification (Acc or Gyro), statistic (mean or std) and direction (X,Y,Z).
+Thus, we have an example of more than one variable in a single column.
+The goal of our tidying will be to reshape the data so that we have only one variable in each column.

 The data are combined using standard basic R manipulation procudures.
-The resulting data frame contains the data from both the training and testing data sets with the variables: subject, activity, and the 12 variable identified above.
+The resulting data frame contains the data from both the training and testing data sets with the variables: subject, activity, and the 12 variables identified above.
 The activity codes are replaced with the corresponding activity labels from the file activity.txt.

  The data is tidied by the following process: